gn3rps/tweedle/QMK/README.md

 ## How to flash new QMK files (such as keymaps) to the Tweedle:

 The Tweedle is configured to use QMK's bootmagic lite feature for easy flashing.
-After you've modified the QMK files and are ready to flash them to the Tweedle, follow these steps:
+Follow these steps after you've modified the QMK files and are ready to flash them to the Tweedle.
+Note: if editing the keymap, I recommend editing the default keymap in the via keymap folder(.

 ### Step 1
 >Ensure QMK is installed and up to date on your computer (see the [QMK Getting Started documentation](https://github.com/qmk/qmk_firmware/blob/master/docs/newbs_getting_started.md)).